muziejus/transverse/index.md

 Albertinum](https://en.wikipedia.org/wiki/University_of_K%C3%B6nigsberg#/media/File:Albertinum.JPG),”
 c.
 1850.</div>

 Note: But first, let’s put some balls of conflict into motion.
-I want to start with a story that may be familiar to you all.
-Hopefully, it isn’t, but we’ll see.
-This is a drawing of the Collegium Albertinum, the oldest building in the University of Königsberg, from the 19th century.
+The first gambit might be familiar, but even so, I hope to tell it in a new way.
+This is a 19th century drawing of the Collegium Albertinum, the oldest building in the University of Königsberg.
 It doesn’t exist anymore, having been bombed to dust by the RAF, but here it looks similar to how it did in the early 18th century.
-I ask you, then, please to imagine yourself as a student back then, a generation or so older than Immanuel Kant, whose tomb today stands not far from the collegium, behind the cathedral on Kneiphof.
+I ask you, then, please to imagine yourself as a student back then, a generation or so older than Immanuel Kant, whose tomb today stands not far from the collegium, behind the cathedral on Kneiphof, KalininGRAT’s central island.

 ---